1 hour 56 minutes

-The other definition that I have used for defining goes and derives from the U. S. Department of Defense, which states that all sentence print produced from publicly available information that is collected, exploited and disseminated in a timely manner
+The other definition that I have used for defining goes and derives from the U. S. Department of Defense, which states that all sent is produced from publicly available information that is collected, exploited and disseminated in a timely manner

-to inappropriate audience for the purpose off.
-Addressing a specific intelligence requirement.
+to an appropriate audience for the purpose off.
+Addressing the specific intelligence requirement.

-Since English is not my first language, the word disseminated called my I. I looked it up in the Austin context and realized that it was basically reporting, which is probably the hardest part of hosted
+Since English is not my first language, the word disseminated called my I. I looked it up in the US and context and realized that it was basically reporting, which is probably the hardest part of Hoesen.

-before we continue.
-I would just like to share a fun fact, actually a seif act, as I like to call it
+Before we continue, I would just like to share fun.
+Fact, actually a side fact, as I like to call it

-when you put O sent in Google trends with a historical view.
-How does the term term perform over time?
+when you put docent in Google trends with a historical view, how does that term term perform over time?
 You can see that in the last five years the usage has started to grow.

 Just a little food for thought.
 Try it.